SCCAF/sccaf/README.md

 docker pull quay.io/biocontainers/sccaf:<tag>
 ```

-Please not that Biocontainers containers do not have a latest tag, as such a docker pull/run without defining the tag will fail.
+**Note:** Biocontainer's containers do not have a latest tag, as such a docker pull/run without defining the tag will fail.
 For instance, a valid call would be (for version 0.0.3):

 ```
 docker run -it quay.io/biocontainers/sccaf:0.0.3--py_0